Skip to content

 Can I buy lottery tickets online in Texas?

-No. As of September 1, 2025, it is a Class A misdemeanor to order, purchase, or sell lottery tickets by telephone, internet, or mobile app.
-SB 3070 banned all internet lottery sales and ended the Jackpocket ticket courier service.
+No. As of September 1, 2025, it is a Class A misdemeanor to order, purchase, or sell lottery tickets by telephone, internet, or mobile app in Texas.
+SB 3070 banned all internet lottery sales and effectively ended the Jackpocket ticket courier service.

 What is the minimum gambling age in Texas?

-The minimum age varies by activity.
-Tribal casinos in Texas require players to be 21.
+Tribal casinos require players to be 21.
 The Texas Lottery, charitable bingo, parimutuel wagering, and daily fantasy sports all have a minimum age of 18.

 Is daily fantasy sports legal in Texas?

-Daily fantasy sports operates in a legal gray area in Texas.
-No Texas law specifically authorizes or prohibits DFS.
+DFS operates in a legal gray area in Texas.
+No Texas law specifically authorizes or prohibits it.
 DraftKings and FanDuel accept Texas players, and the Texas Attorney General has not issued a formal opinion declaring DFS illegal.

 What happened to the Texas Lottery Commission?